bennettpe/data-centric-dev-website/README.md

 1. **Testing connection to MongoDB from Flask**
 I connected to the MongoDB **Database:online_cookbook** via the mongo shell to check connect was good - <span style="color:green">PASSED</span> <br>
-I did notice that the versions of MongoDB shell and MongoDB server did not match after applying changes as per video's, <br> Have raised comment on Slack.<br>
+I did notice that the versions of MongoDB shell and MongoDB server did not match after applying changes as per video's <br> Have raised comment on Slack.<br>
 The following response came back on 07/02/19 when someone else raised the same question, <br> Just replace the numbers with the version you want.

 ```python
 sudo apt-get install -y mongodb-org=4.0.6 mongodb-org-server=4.0.6 mongodb-org-shell=4.0.6 mongodb-org-mongos=4.0.6 mongodb-org-tools=4.0.6
 ```

 ```python
 MongoDB shell version v3.4.18
 connecting to: mongodb://ds213665.mlab.com:13665/online_cookbook